corydodt/Codado/README.md

 For point releases: Make sure there is a series-0.x branch in github, and branch from that branch.

 ## Change Log

+### [0.7.5] - 2020.02.26
+#### Changed:
+  - The version of mock is no longer strictly specified, allowing higher versions to be used while this package is installed

 ### [0.7.4] - 2019.11.26
 #### Added: